DamoM73/digital-solutions-text-2025/content/02_coding/02_basic_features.md

    ### Variable Types

    Variable can be of different **types**.
-The type of a variable indicates the what kind of data is stored at that memory location.
+The type of a variable indicates what kind of data is stored at that memory location.

    :::{hint} Dynamic vs Static Variables
    :class: dropdown